Cerro Marconi Sur. 2484 meters.

 Description.
 Follows the east buttress.
 The rock quality isn’t great.

 History.
-Taglialegne’s was the first and only ascent of the peak to date.
+Taglialegne’s was the first ascent of the peak.
 He bivied once, while descending, in a col just north of the summit.
 He self-belayed only one pitch, a steep tower near the summit, where he placed two pitons.

 Approach.
 Glaciar Marconi.